 - 1. Child abuse or neglect.
-Referred to the County Department of Social Services, the County Protective Services Division or the appropriate law enforcement agency. - 2.
-Health and safety violations by a child development program, for licensed facilities.
-Referred to the Department of Social

-- Services. - 3.
+Referred to the County Department of Social Services, the County Protective Services Division or the appropriate law enforcement agency. - Health and safety violations by a child development program, for licensed facilities.
+Referred to the Department of Social Services. - 3.
+Title IX sexual harassment.
+Addressed through the federal Title IX complaint procedures specified in AR 5145.71 Title IX Sexual Harassment Complaint Procedures. - 4.
 Employment discrimination or harassment.
-Investigated and resolved by the District in accordance with the procedures specified in AR 4030 Nondiscrimination in Employment, including the right to file the complaint with the California Department of Fair Employment and Housing. - 4.
+Investigated and resolved by the District in accordance with the procedures specified in AR 4030 Nondiscrimination in Employment, including the right to file the complaint with the California Department of Fair Employment and Housing. - 5.
 State or federal law or regulation related to special education.
-A settlement agreement related to the provision of a free appropriate public education, or a due process hearing order must be submitted to the CDE in accordance with AR 6159.1 Procedural Safeguards and Complaints for Special Education. - 5.
+A settlement agreement related to the provision of a free appropriate public education, or a due process hearing order must be submitted to the CDE in accordance with AR 6159.1 Procedural Safeguards and Complaints for Special Education. - 6.
 The District's food service program (e.g., meal counting and claiming, reimbursable meals, eligibility of children or adults, or use of cafeteria funds and allowable expenses).
-Filed with or referred to CDE in accordance with BP 3555 Nutrition Program Compliance. - 6.
+Filed with or referred to CDE in accordance with BP 3555 Nutrition Program Compliance. - 7.
 Discrimination based on race, color, national origin, sex, age, or disability in the District's food service program.
-Filed with or referred to the U.S. Department of Agriculture in accordance with BP 3555 Nutrition Program Compliance. - 7.
+Filed with or referred to the U.S. Department of Agriculture in accordance with BP 3555 Nutrition Program Compliance. - 8.
 Sufficiency of textbooks or instructional materials, emergency or urgent facilities conditions that pose a threat to the health or safety of students or staff, or teacher vacancies and misassignments.
 Investigated and resolved in accordance with AR 1312.4 - Williams Uniform Complaint Procedures.